YU-MITC/moodle-mod_kalmediares/README.md

 Change log of YU Kaltura Media Resource
 ------

+Version 1.3.3

+* fixed comments in backup and restore scripts.
+* fixed javascript files based on JSDoc warnings.
+* added privacy functions ans strings to comply with GDPR.

 Version 1.3.2

 * fixed some statements in access_logs.php, and kalmediares.php, in order to use language strings.
-* fixed  backup and restore scripts, in order to backup/restore process in Moodle 3.x.
+* fixed  backup and restore scripts, in order to backup/restore courses in the Moodle 3.x.
 * fixed some statements in lib.php, backup_kalmediares_stepslib.php, and restore_kalmediares_stepslib.php, in order to backup/resotore mdl_kalmediares_log table.

 Version 1.3.1